April 2026, 3

 https://www.resort-glamping.com/article/article_074/

-Some people may say, ``I've heard the word rolyu, but I don't really understand it.''
-Loryu is a Finnish sauna bathing method in which water is poured over sauna stones to generate steam.
-The steam generated raises the perceived temperature and promotes sweating.
+Some people may have heard the term "löyly," but don't really understand what it means.
+Löyly is a Finnish sauna bathing method in which water is poured onto sauna stones to generate steam.
+The steam raises the perceived temperature, which in turn promotes sweating.

 Dry saunas have been the mainstream in Japan for a long time, but now there are many saunas where you can experience ro-ryu, and it is said that this is what led to the popularity of saunas.
 The water poured over sauna stones is often natural water or aromatic water, and this has led to the creation of a way to enjoy the sauna's scent and effects.